ven01z/foundry-fund-me-f23/README.md

 The project demonstrates how to create, test, deploy, and interact with a simple crowdfunding smart contract using Solidity and Foundry.

 > This repository documents my progress while learning smart contract development.
-It is an educational project and has not been audited.
+It is an educational project.

 ## Table of Contents